sakusanpuwan/java-fundamentals/src/main/java/org/example/DataStructures/Arrays.md

 # Arrays

-A linear data structure that allows multiple values of the same type to be stored. `Arrays` is a utility class that extends `Object`.
+A linear data structure that consists of a collection of elements allowing multiple values of the same type (Homogeneous) to be stored, each identified by an index. `Arrays` is a utility class that extends `Object`.

 - Store Primitives and Objects: Java arrays can hold both primitive types (like int, char, boolean, etc.) and objects (like String, Integer, etc.)
-- Contiguous Memory Allocation When we use arrays of primitive types, the elements are stored in contiguous locations.
-For non primitive types, references of items are stored at contiguous locations.
+- Contiguous Memory Allocation When we use arrays of primitive types, the elements are stored in contiguous (adjacent) memory locations.
+For non primitive types, references of items are stored at contiguous memory locations.
 - Zero-based Indexing: The first element of the array is at index 0.
-- Fixed Length: After creating an array, its size is fixed; we can not change it.
+- Fixed Length: After creating an array, its size is fixed; we can not change it as it is allocated in memory.

 ![PrimitiveArray.png](../../../../resources/PrimitiveArray.png)
 ![NonPrimitiveArray.png](../../../../resources/NonPrimitiveArray.png)

-**Declaring an Array**
+**Declaring an Array** - creates a reference variable for an array

 ```java
 int arr[];